 - Skin infections

-Injecting heroin can also lead to collapsed veins and needle sharing increases the risks of contracting HIV/AIDS, hepatitis and tetanus.
+Moreover, injecting heroin can lead to collapsed veins and needle sharing increases the risks of contracting HIV/AIDS, hepatitis and tetanus.

 If you or someone you love is suffering from heroin addiction contact one of our drug abuse specialist at the Waismann Method rapid drug detoxification center to learn more about heroin detox, and break the chain of opiate dependency, (310) 205-0808.